troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Add season/episode information to description.
 * --update-description-with-icons
 Add icons to the description to indicate category.
+Note that some databases (such as MySQL/MariaDB) have their own idea of utf-8 which defaults to only three-bytes not four-bytes (which they call utf8mb4), so they cannot store all icons correctly.
 * --update-description-with-premiere
 Add indicator that an episode is brand new to the description.